He Yaling

-He Yaling (何雅玲 (Hé Yǎlíng); born September 1963) is a Chinese physicist who is a professor at Xi'an Jiaotong University, and an academician of the Chinese Academy of Sciences.
+He Yaling (何雅玲 (Hé Yǎlíng); born September 1963) is a Chinese physicist and professor at Xi'an Jiaotong University, and an academician of the Chinese Academy of Sciences.

 She was a representative of the 20th National Congress of the Chinese Communist Party.
-She was an alternate member of the 19th Central Committee of the Chinese Communist Party and is an alternate member of the 20th Central Committee of the Chinese Communist Party.
+She was an alternate of the 19th Central Committee of the Chinese Communist Party and is an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 He Yaling was born in Xi'an, Shaanxi, in September 1963.
 After graduating from Xi'an Jiaotong University in 1985, she stayed and taught at the university.
 She was honored as a Distinguished Young Scholar by the National Science Fund for Distinguished Young Scholars in 2004.